 The current study will attempt a direct replication of Jiang et al. (2006).
 The study is theoretically important in establishing a clear dissociation between attention and conscious perception.
 As the effect shows attentional differences according to sexuality, the paradigm could be abused in surreptitiously discovering someone’s sexuality.
 It is thus also practically important to identify the potential for abuse of these techniques.

 Naked male or female images are displayed in the left or right visual field.
 In half of the trials the images are suppressed by CFS; in the other half of trials the images are presented without suppression.
 A tilted Gabor patch then briefly appears randomly in the left or right visual field with participants required to indicate the direction of orientation.
 In addition, to measure the awareness of the naked image, participants indicate whether it was on the left or right and give their confidence.
-Finally, participants complete the Kinsey scale (Kinsey, Pomeroy, & Martin, 1948) to measure their sexuality, and rate how subjectively attractive each image was.
+Finally, participants complete the Kinsey scale (Kinsey et al., 1948) to measure their sexuality, and rate how subjectively attractive each image was.

 We now present the predictions we test, and the theories they bear on.
 On the theory that the CFS constrains the ability to see which side the naked images were presented at the level of the objective threshold, subjects should be close to chance at indicating which side the naked image was presented.
 On the theory that the CFS rendered knowledge of the side unconscious, then even if subjects’ performance were above the objective threshold, they should be at the subjective threshold in indicating which side the naked image was presented.